ivankatliarchuk/knowledge-base/docs/leadership/phrases.md

 * Let's `flesh it out(add more details)` some more and `touch base (make brief contact)` with you in a couple of days.
   + ...
 But your plan doesn’t have any details.
 Please `flesh out` your plan and present it at our board meeting next month.
   + Buying a new computer system would cost an `arm and a leg`.
 Let’s just upgrade the system we already have.
+* We’re still trying to `work out the kinks (to solve the problem with)` in our manufacturing process.
+* It could take another six months to `fine-tune (make small adjustments)` our manufacturing process.
+* Well, we don’t have that much time. `No ifs, ands, or buts (no excuses)`, we need to launch on April 20th.
+* Mike: Just for the record, I think we’re `cutting it a little close (to try do too much before a deadline)`.
+* It's time for a `reality check (think realistically about this situation)`.
+  + Tim wants to hire another project manager? `It’s time for a reality check`.
+* Who’d like to `step up to the plate (to volunteer)` and start working on this project?
+* `At the end of the day (in summary)`, the most important thing is how many cases of product we were able to ship this year.
+* For starters, we need to `beef up` our R&D** department.
+* Team, give yourselves a `pat on the back (recognition)`.
+Our results are in, and we just had our most successful quarter ever!
+* It’s time to `clean house (to fire a log of employees)` and bring some `new blood (new employee)` into this company.
+* `You took the words right out of my mouth (completely agree)`!